nasmaalsultan/EduPath/README.md

 # EduPath - An app that personalises university applications and helps navigate a smooth and hassle free application journey

 EduPath is a mobile app that streamlines and personalises the university application process.
-It helps students find the right unis, scholarships, ECAs, and more — all through AI-powered features and personalised suggestions.
+It helps students find the right unis, scholarships, ECAs, and more, all through AI-powered features and personalised suggestions.

 ## Key Features